chryz-hub/py-projects/all-python-codes/password-generator/password-generator-2/README.md

 This program generates a secure random password.
 You'll be required to enter a few details about what your password should contain:

-- The length of alphabets(this includes upper and lower case)
+- The length of alphabets (this includes upper and lower case)
 - The length of special characters
-- The length of digits you want in your password.
+- The length of digits.

 # Prerequisites